DL-Instant is a fast rendering software of daylight ambiances

 Probes are computed faster than the whole image and allow you to

-study luminous ambiance very quickly before the image is computed.
+study luminous ambiance very quickly before the image is completely computed.

 It allows the program to compute the probes with the highest accuracy.

-You can watch probes values in the probe window stabilizing in few seconds,
+You can watch probes values in the probe window stabilizing in a few seconds,

 Designers can understand quickly and precisely if the project uses natural

-DL-Instant is a tool allowing a fast project study before the uses of heavier
+DL-Instant is a tool allowing a fast project study before the use of heavier

 procedures like daylight factor or luminous autonomy.